 The only problem I had, was knowing when to stop.
 The more I got involved at CIB, the more I wanted to do!
 There’s nothing I would of changed.

 My love of volunteering at CIB and supporting carers like me was the start of my journey that has led me on the path to becoming a fully qualified counsellor and I wish to thank everyone from CIB who have supported me in doing so.

 A Route to Employment

-We have mixed feelings when a volunteer leaves us for paid work - so glad for them especially if their volunteering with us played any part in their journey, but sorry to see them go.
+We have mixed feelings when a volunteer leaves us for paid work or to study, like Val - so glad for them especially if their volunteering with us played any part in their journey, but sorry to see them go.
 Emma volunteered with us most Tuesday morning to gain Human Resources experience:

 "I have been volunteering with Carers in Bedfordshire for just over one year.
 Initially I helped Carol out with everything to do with volunteers and more recently I have been working alongside Helen on the HR side of things.
 While I have been volunteering I have met some wonderful people as well as gaining some valuable experience.
 I have had the opportunity to learn more about the organisation as well as having some great opportunities to learn about volunteer management and planning events (something I have never done before!).
 The opportunity to gain some practical experience of HR has also been invaluable to me and gave me a great opportunity to put some of the things I had learned from my Course in HR Practice into practice.

 I have now gained my first role in HR and feel this is in no small part to all the experience I have gained while volunteering.
 I would highly recommend it to anyone!"